arampuria19/Lamport-Mutual-Exclusion/README.md

 Our implementation uses sockets to communicate using the TCP protocol to exchange the messages.
 These messages are of three kinds:
 1. Request: A process which wants to access the critical section sends this message to every other connected peer, requesting the critical section.
 2. Reply: A process responds to the request message with a reply after adding the request in it's priority queue.
-3. Open: A process sends the open message when it releases the critical section.
+3. Release/Open: A process sends the release/open message when it releases the critical section.

 For ordering we use timestamps produced by Lamport's logical clock.
 We use the timestamps to compare the elements in the priority queue.